Celestial City, Imeko: Ceremonies

 Alexander Abiodun Adebayo Bada was proclaimed the second Pastor of the church on 17 December 1985, and his appointment was ratified by the general congregation at their annual Christmas festival and convocation at Imeko on 25 December 1985.
 After a two-year waiting period, Bada was enthroned as Pastor at Celestial City on 24 December 1987.

-Imeko became a place of pilgrimage at Christmas for thousands of Celestial Christians from Nigeria, from other parts of West Africa and from more distant parts including London and the United States, although most of the Benin congregation gather in Seme, Porto-Novo.
+Imeko became a place of pilgrimage at Christmas for thousands of Celestial Christians from Nigeria, from other parts of West Africa and from more distant places including London and the United States, although most of the Benin congregation gather in Seme, Porto-Novo.
 The journey to Imeko is expensive and may be difficult to accomplish.
 Travelers from Abidjan in Côte d'Ivoire, for example, face a long coach ride costing the equivalent of a month's minimum wages.
 The traveler must pay visa fees, informal fees at border crossings, and anointment fees on arrival.
 But an important part of the pilgrimage is the opportunity to be anointed, which can only be done by the Pastor of the church, and usually only at Imeko.

 When Pastor Bada died, he was buried at Celestial City on the 29th day of September, 2000.

 Ogun State Governor Olusegun Osoba represented President Olusegun Obasanjo at the funeral ceremony.

 There had been a legal challenge to the burial of Bada close to the Oshoffa's tomb, with Rev. Edward Olayinola Oladokun saying that the burial would erode Oshoffa's intentions for Celestial City to become a pilgrimage centre.

 The 3rd pastor, Philip Hunsu Ajose, was appointed the new leader at a meeting on 24 December 2000 at Celestial City.

-However, Ajose soon became terminally ill, and died on 2 March 2001.
-He was buried on 30 March 2001 at the conference center at Celestial City.
+However, Ajose soon became terminally ill, and died on 2 March, 2001.
+He was buried on 30 March, 2001 at the conference center at Celestial City.

-Ajose's succession was disputed, and by October 2003 the church had split into four factions.
-One was led by the founder's son Emmanuel Oschoffa, chosen by the board of trustees, one by Paul Suru Maforikan, chosen by the council of superiors of CCC Worldwide, one by Superior Evangelist Agbaosi of Benin and one by Superior Evangelist Josiah Kayode Owudunni.
+Ajose's succession was disputed, and by October 2003, the church had split into four factions.
+One was led by the founder's son Emmanuel Oshoffa, chosen by the board of trustees; one by Paul Suru Maforikan, chosen by the council of superiors of CCC Worldwide; one by Superior Evangelist Agbaosi of Benin; and one by Superior Evangelist Josiah Kayode Owudunni.

 The schism had still not been resolved as of April 2010, with six claimants to be pastor, although the Supreme Court had declared that nobody could call himself Pastor of the CCC until the church had a new constitution.